VaultShield/backend/README.md

 - http://localhost:8080/swagger-ui/index.html#/

 ## Postman collections
-We have created a postman collections to test the api, just follow the steps to find it
+We have created postman collections to test the api, just follow the steps to find it
 ```bash
 $ cd backend/postman/
 ```